Dc23030/WanderingInTheWoods/README.md

 - Implemented entity movement and animation behavior
 - Added new gameplay/simulation features
 - Worked collaboratively to debug and optimize application behavior, resolving issues in movement logic and feature integration

+## How to run program
+- In order to run the code you must first pull the file and then unzip it into a seperate folder
+- Once unzipped please enter the files in this order: Target > App > Bin > App.bat